By Srikanth Srinivasan

 Create a channel and other dependant components, build and deploy the channel on a managed server.

-Section-3: Publish, Build, Deploy & Test our efforts
+Section-3: Publish, Build, Deploy & Test

 Test our efforts.
 Following screens are samples of an input file, a pgp secret key file and a pgp public key file.